Admissions Requirements and Application

 - At least two courses in social/behavioral sciences.
 Acceptable course include psychology, sociology, anthropology, or public health.

-- Courses devoted to the teaching of any of the above topics may not be used to satisfy these requirements.
+- Courses devoted to the teaching of any of the above topics (teacher education courses) may not be used to satisfy these requirements.

 - An introductory-level course in communication disorders is recommended (not required).